TL;DR

 Be honest with your program and site if significant issues arise.
 Many organizations evaluate background findings in context rather than applying blanket disqualification.
 An old minor charge may not prevent placement.
 But attempting to hide information that will surface anyway damages trust irreparably.

 If complications threaten your placement, explore alternatives with your program.
 Some issues that disqualify you from certain sites may not affect others.
-Your program has likely navigated similar situations before.

 Using Waiting Time Productively

 If clearance delays postpone your start date, use the time strategically rather than simply waiting.
+This situation parallels the affiliation agreement bottleneck where students similarly must find productive ways to use administrative delay periods.

 Complete any online training your site requires.
 Many organizations have orientation modules, HIPAA training, or policy reviews that can happen before clearances finalize.
 Getting these done during the wait means you can focus on substantive work once you start.